ccarfi/the-agency-wiki-v1/assets/saleshandouts/site-personalization.md

 # Selling Site Personalization

-Websites convert better when they create an experience that’s tailored for every site visitor.
+Websites convert better when they create an experience that√ïs tailored for every site visitor.
 Adding content rules or triggers to a website can increase website conversion by 94%, according to RedEye.

 Triggers can be set to display different content to site visitors based on: